chef/chef-web-docs/chef_master/source/visibility.rst

 Navigating the UI
 ======================================================

-To see the visibility capabilities of Chef Automate, log into the Chef Automate UI and click on the **Nodes** menu item in the top nav bar.
+To see the node visibility capabilities of Chef Automate, log into the Chef Automate UI and click on the **Nodes** menu item in the top nav bar.
 This will open the ``http://<yourAutomateServer>/viz`` page, which is the main Dashboard to visualize and filter on the data pushed to your Chef Automate server from the Chef server and Chef clients that have been configured to do so.